Stray Bullets (comics)

 Stray Bullets is an independent American comic book series published in black and white (with color covers) by El Capitan Books and Image Comics.
 It is written and drawn by David Lapham.

-The story deals with the often criminal and sometimes tragic misadventures of a large cast of characters and takes place from the mid-1970s through the mid-1990s in.
+The story deals with the often criminal and sometimes tragic misadventures of a large cast of characters and takes place from the mid-1970s through the mid-1990s.
 Published on an irregular basis since 1995, the comic has had close to 100 issues and is a long-time critically acclaimed series.

 Publication history

 The first issue was published in 1995 and followed an irregular publishing schedule through its fortieth issue, which was published in 2005.
 In a 2007 interview with Michael Lorah for the Newsarama website, Lapham revealed that the series, including the final issue of the current story arc, was on hold indefinitely:

 NRAMA : I've got to ask, what is the status of El Capitan and Stray Bullets?

 DAVID LAPHAM : It kills me to put Stray Bullets on hold like it's been.
 Maria and I both put a lot of years and a lot of hard work into the company and the book.
 And I still have one issue left in the current arc, left dangling.
 But the reality the last few years has been that it's faster and pays more to work freelance right now.
 The reality is I have a family and I can't just say stop everything and let's do Stray Bullets for love.
 I do love Bullets and know I will complete it, and the sooner the better, but I just can't commit to anything firm.

 In 2009, a new ten-page story titled, Stray Bullets: Open the Goddamn Box appeared in Noir: A Collection of Crime Comics, an anthology book published by Dark Horse Comics.

 In March 2014, Image Comics ended the hiatus of Stray Bullets with the publication of the final issue of the HiJinks and Derring-Do arc, and the simultaneous launch of a new series and arc titled Stray Bullets: Killers.
 A giant-sized softcover trade paperback edition (The Uber Alles Edition) collecting all forty-one issues of the original series was also released by Image Comics.
 Killers ran for eight issues throughout 2014.
 Following a brief hiatus, Lapham returned in early 2015 with another new story arc/series titled Stray Bullets: Sunshine & Roses that ended after 42 issues in August 2020.
 Lapham plans to continue publishing Stray Bullets in this fashion at Image, with each arc treated as a discrete series.
 In the final issue of the Sunshine & Roses arc/series, Lapham announced that the next arc/series will be titled Virginia, although he could not give a date for when the series would begin.

 Lapham additionally published two issues of the Amy Racecar Color Special in 1997 and 1998, starring the alter ego of lead character Virginia Applejack.